The Adventure Hiking Trail ride is a challenging back-country experience for skilled riders.

 This featured ride is written as if done in a clockwise direction.
 The trail can be ridden in either direction.

 Beginning in the campground, near the entrance to the Horseman's Camp loop, follow the gravel access trail a short distance down to the Adventure Hiking Trail intersection on the right.

 The trail descends approximately one mile toward the Blue River, crossing the Breeden Ridge Trail

-in two locations before descending again toward Fox Hollow, eventually climbing back up the hills for a view of the Blue River, near the trail intersection at Rendezvous Point.
+before descending again toward Fox Hollow, eventually climbing back up the hills for a view of the Blue River, near the trail intersection at Rendezvous Point.
 Just across the river is the old Stagecoach Campground.

 The trail continues across a series of ridges and valleys for about 3 miles and after another descent, the trail climbs once again as it nears IN-462, and crosses that road a short distance from the O'Bannon Woods State Park

 After crossing IN-462, the trail winds through a swampy area, and then once again descends through a rocky segment following a dry creek bed, before climbing again.
 The trail continues to twist and wind, with a number of shorter climbs and descents before a long climb to the Old Forest Road crossing.
 It's about 2 miles from crossing to crossing.

 From Old Forest Road, the trail drops and climbs again, and joins a horse trail for a short segment along a ridge line.
 The trail breaks off and continues to wind through the woods before reaching the steep limestone bluffs that overlook Indian Creek far below.
 The trail follows along the edge of the bluff closely, before reaching the Indian Creek Shelter a short distance later.